EN DE

 Theological Context and the Role of Humility

-The Superconsciousness can be described as unlimited, yet a person’s identification with this level only makes sense if the Transpersonal Self is understood as a representative of the Divine.
+The superconsciousness can be described as unlimited, yet human identification with this level only makes sense if the transpersonal self is understood as a representative of the Divine.
 From this perspective, the human being is not God himself, but participates in the divine presence within.
-This corresponds to central religious teachings, such as the biblical saying: “For behold, the kingdom of God is within you” (Luke 17:21).
+This corresponds to central religious teachings, such as the biblical saying: «For behold, the kingdom of God is within you» (Luke 17:21).

 The Transpersonal Self is not a substitute for the Creator.
 Rather, it describes the space and field of consciousness in which an encounter with the divine presence becomes possible.
-Self-transcendence serves as a bridge to transcend the boundaries of the small, narrative self.
+Self-transcendence serves as a bridge to transcend the limits of the small, narrative self

 Transpersonal psychology, co-founded by researchers such as Stanislav Grof, investigates states of consciousness beyond the individual ego that establish a connection to the “Whole.”
 Modern neurotheology explores how the brain processes spiritual experiences of unity, demonstrating the biological basis of the feeling of an “inner divine presence.”

-At the same time, it is left to individual freedom to determine how the Creator is defined within the respective religious or philosophical framework.
-The model of superconsciousness offers a neutral space of self-transcendence in which scientific curiosity and the personal encounter with the sacred can complement one another without violating the integrity of the respective tradition.
+In this context, it remains a matter of individual freedom how the definition of the Creator is established within the respective religious or ideological framework.
+The model of superconsciousness offers a neutral space for self-transcendence, where scientific curiosity and the personal encounter with the sacred can complement one another without compromising the integrity of the respective tradition.

-A common misunderstanding in various spiritual traditions is the assumption that attaining higher levels of consciousness must inevitably lead to a political perspective.
+A common misunderstanding in various spiritual movements is the assumption that reaching higher levels of consciousness must inevitably lead to a political perspective.
 While values such as freedom, truthfulness, and spiritual responsibility are fundamentally positive, it would be a mistake to attribute a political function to the superconscious.

 The superconscious is not an entity capable of assuming global responsibility in the sense of administrative or political leadership.
 It does not replace the necessary structures that ensure order and responsibility in the physical and social world.
-It is understandable that individuals or social institutions might feel challenged by the depth and immediacy of transpersonal insights - especially when the Transpersonal Self is mistakenly perceived as an external authority.
+It is understandable that individuals or social institutions feel challenged by the depth and immediacy of transpersonal insights—especially when the Transpersonal Self is mistakenly perceived as an external authority.